siemens/ix/packages/documentation/docs/installation/angular.md

 ### Library installation

 :::info
-Currently, Angular standalone components are not supported by iX.
-We are actively working to provide support for them soon.
-Otherwise Siemens iX is fully compatible with Angular 17 and later versions.
+Currently, iX only supports `NgModule` based Angular projects.
+We are actively working to provide support for the new standalone component based approach soon.
+Otherwise Siemens iX is fully compatible with Angular version 17 and higher.
 :::

 Install `@siemens/ix`, `@siemens/ix-angular` and `@siemens/ix-icons` using a package manager: